neutrogo/quantum-computing-ercan/README.md

 ## Structure
 - `notebooks/` – Jupyter notebooks documenting concepts and experiments

+Please note: to run these notebooks on actual quantum computers, you will need to code the setup yourself locally, using your respective API token.

 > This repository is a work-in-progress and will evolve as I deepen my understanding of quantum computing.